pi0/config-dir/README.md

 ## Goal

-This proposal aims to introduce a new conventional place for storing configuration files and motivate different tools to support it as a new alternative standard while allowing top-level conventions same as before.
+This proposal aims to introduce a new conventional place for storing configuration files and motivate different tools to support it as a new alternative standard while allowing top-level conventions the same as before.

 ## `.config/` directory